What Is The Definition of Irritable Bowel Syndrome (IBS)?

 Types of IBS

 IBS is classified according to the sort of bowel movement issues you have.
-Treatment then depends upon the diagnosis of that certain type.
+Treatment then depends upon the diagnosis of that particular type.
 Certain medications are only effective for each type.
 The types of IBS are:

 - IBS-D The majority of your stool is loose and watery if you have IBS-diarrhoea.